purescript/spago/README.md

 5. At this point we should be able to run our program by calling `spago build` followed by `node index.js`.
   If you see `🍝` as output then this was successful!
-6. Now we want to enable Nodemon, which will watch for file changes in the dependancy tree and reload our Node program every time there is a new change.
+6. Now we want to enable Nodemon, which will watch for file changes in the dependency tree and reload our Node program every time there is a new change.
   We'll also tell Spago to watch our PureScript source files so that they are compiled, which in turn will trigger a Nodemon reload.